 Language classes are available at the Jagiellonian University in Krakow and the John Paul II Catholic University in Lublin.
 All language classes are taught in Polish.
 Previous knowledge of Polish is not required.
 Students take a placement test before classes begin and are assigned to a beginner, intermediate or advanced group.
 With the consent of teachers, students can move up a level or down a level within the first days of the program.
 Language classes consist of approximately 10-12 students per classroom and include written and oral mid-term and final exams.

 Lectures on Polish history, culture, literature, etc. are held in the afternoon and are offered at both the Jagiellonian University and the John Paul II Catholic University of Lublin.

-To apply for credit, complete the top portion of the Credit Approval Form.
+To apply for credit, complete the KF Credit Approval Form found at the right side bar of this page.
+The form is also found by clicking the link within the orange bar at the bottom of the main summer study abroad page.
 Present your academic adviser with program dates and course descriptions for the classes you wish to take.
-Last year's syllabus may be used as a reference guide for information on the host university's grading policy, a description of the levels of language instruction, and the daily lecture topics which were offered during the previous Summer.
-Your Academic Advisor should complete the bottom portion of the form.
-For successful delivery of the Transcript, please be sure to include department/office, college mailbox, mail stop or room number, city, state and zip code.
+Last year's syllabus may be used as a reference guide for information on the host university's grading policy, levels of language instruction, and daily lecture topics.
+Ask your academic advisor to complete the bottom portion of the form.
+For successful delivery of the transcript is it imperative that the address information is complete (name of the department/office, college mailbox number, mail stop or room number, city, state and zip code).

-You may request an official copy to be sent to your school and an unofficial copy to be sent to your home address.
+All students who apply for a Transcript of Credit may request an official transcript and/or a student copy.
 If you wish to receive an unofficial copy, be sure to include your home address in the top portion of the form.

 Please note that your home university may require you to complete its own credit approval or authorization forms.